searles9/Get_Promotional_Content_AWS_Web_App/README.md

-# Get_Promotional_Content_AWS_Web_App (in progress)
-AWS web app that allows you to enter your email to get a link to promotional content emailed to you
+# Currently editing this

-### App architecture
+# App architecture
-* User goes to website hosted in S3
+* User goes to a website hosted in S3
-* User enters email into text field and hits submit
+* User enters email into the text field and hits submit
 * The submit button contacts an AWS API
 * API triggers a lambda function
-* Lambda function generates a pre-signed URL for our promotional content file stored in S3
+* Lambda function sends the S3 object URL to the user's email via SES
+***
+# Purpose:
+This repo can be used to deploy a simple landing page that allows customers to enter their email and have promotional content emailed to them.
+This was built for testing and learning purposes and would need some updates and changes to be production-ready.

+EX: Enter your email to get a PDF guide with steps on how to complete xyz
+***
+# Steps to deploy the site:
+### Step 1: Add your email to SES
-* Lambda uses SES to send the pre-signed URL to our user/customer
+The app processes the website requests with Lambda and uses SES to send the email.
+If you have a new AWS account

+### Step 1: Deploy the infrastructure via CloudFormation
+The "Resources.YAML"  (cfn\Resources.yaml) file deploys the following resources:
+* An S3 bucket that is enabled for website hosting
+* An S3 bucket with public read access that will contain the promotional content file
+* An HTTP API (including a route, stage, integration settings and deployment)
+* A Lambda function that processes the requests and sends the email
+* A Lambda execution role

+Notes:
+* Website bucket
+* aws s3 cp C:\Users\User\Documents\Repos\Get_Promotional_Content_AWS_Web_App\code\Website\index.html s3://test-s3websitebucket-1thv9v4m6d2p7/index.html
+* aws s3 rm s3://test-s3websitebucket-1thv9v4m6d2p7 --recursive

+* Promo bucket
+* aws s3 cp C:\Users\User\Documents\Repos\Get_Promotional_Content_AWS_Web_App\code\Website\FileName.txt s3://test-mys3promobucket-131u67lm370w9/FileName.txt
+* aws s3 rm s3://test-mys3promobucket-131u67lm370w9 --recursive